 While this can be a very large source of support at some institutions, it is distributed unevenly across institutions and tends not to be available where there is greatest need.
-In Washington, Whitman College has the largest endowment per student enrolled (Chronicle of Higher Education 2013), but only 63 State Need Grant students (Bania, Burley and Pennucci 2014).
-The endowment at the University of Washington is about six times larger, but the institution enrolls more than 100 times as many low-income residents.
-Community and technical colleges and comprehensive universities have much less to work with, even though the level of financial need is generally higher.
+In Washington, the college with the largest endowment per student enrolled has fewer than 100 State Need Grant students (Bania, Burley and Pennucci 2014).
+Most colleges, especially those with large numbers of low-income students, have much less to work with.

 One advantage of institutional aid is that institutions are closer to students and are in a better position to target aid where it will be most effective.
 They may know, for example, which federal and state aid recipients have access to resources not captured by standard formulas and which have much less capacity to pay than those formulas would indicate.
-When institutions have higher costs than average, it may also be reasonable to expect them to use institutional resources to help lower income students meet those costs, while the large scale programs provide a more basic level of support.
-After recent steep tuition increases, Washington and a number of other states, including Florida and Texas, began requiring public universities that raised tuition above certain levels dedicate a portion of the revenue generated from tuition increases be used for need-based financial aid.

-On the other hand, institutional aid is not a substitute for programs that reflect state priorities and affordability goals.
+On the other hand, institutional priorities and state priorities do not always align.
 If one institution has more high-need students than another, it is unlikely to shift its own aid resources to the other college's students.
-Institutions are also often in a position of competing for the same students, and may use much of their aid budget to attract students who would have been just as likely to graduate at another college, with no net gain for the state's goal.
+Institutions are also often in a position of competing for the same students, and may use their aid budgets to attract students who would have been just as likely to graduate at another college, with no net gain for the state or country as a whole.